siddpanchhal/Pima-Diabetes-Dataset-Analysis/README.md

 - Validation Tests: Applied various validation techniques to ensure the robustness and reliability of the model outcomes.

--Visualization: Created comprehensive visualizations, including histograms, box plots, and scatter plots, to explore data distributions and correlations among features.
+- Visualization: Created comprehensive visualizations, including histograms, box plots, and scatter plots, to explore data distributions and correlations among features.

 - Tools Used: Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), Jupyter Notebook.